 What is Florida Family Child Care Home Association?

 FFCCHA is a statewide non-profit 501(C)(3) professional organization.
 Membership is open to all regulated family child care providers, parents, and advocates of quality care.
 We promote professional growth by hosting an annual statewide conference, hold quarterly meetings with training sessions, and publish a newsletter, which includes a parent’s page.
 Some of the training, conference workshops, and publications are also available in Spanish.
-We offer provider scholarships for National Association for Family Child Care (NAFCC) national accreditation, our annual conference, Leadership Summit, and in-service training.
-This year we are offering registration scholarships to the 2014 NAFCC conference in Orlando, Florida on July 9-12.
-We are not accepting applications at this time – all funds have been awarded.
+We offer provider scholarships for National Association for Family Child Care (NAFCC) national accreditation, our annual conference (deadline to apply for a scholarship is May 1, 2015), annual Leadership Summit (deadline to apply for a scholarship is January 28, 2015), and in-service training.

 The FFCCHA Leadership Summit is scheduled February 7, 2015 at Rasmussen College in Ocala, Florida.
 The topic is Diversity and Team Building presented By Cynthia Krosky, CSP, LCSW- President Achieving Corporate Excellence, Inc. See registration form for more details.

 Parents – Looking for Home Child Care for your Child?